attdevsupport/att-html5-sdk/sdk/doc_src/guides/getting_started/README.md

  - [Getting Started Guide for the AT&T API Platform](https://developer.att.com/home/api/APIGetting_Started.pdf).

-For details on how to use the Call Management, Location, Device Capabilities, MMS, In App Messaging (MIM/MOBO), OAuth, Payment, SMS, Speech, and WAP Push APIs, see the AT&T API Platform page on the AT&T Developer Program website:
+For details on how to use the Device Capabilities, MMS, In App Messaging (MIM/MOBO), OAuth, Payment, SMS, and Speech, see the AT&T API Platform page on the AT&T Developer Program website:

  - [AT&T API Platform](https://developer.att.com/docs).